 Welcome to Rajasthan Tourism

-Often referred to as the ‘Venice of the East’, the lake city of Udaipur is known as the centre for performing arts and crafts.
-The famous Lake Palace, located bang in the middle of Lake Pichola is easily one of the most beautiful sights of Udaipur.
-Udaipur is also home to Jaisamand Lake, the largest artificial lake in Asia.
-The beautiful City Palace and Sajjan Garh (Monsoon Palace) add to the architectural beauty and grandeur of the city.
-The city is also known for its profusion of zinc and copper mines.
-The solar observatory in Udaipur is known as one of the best in Asia and has been modelled after the Solar Observatory at Big Bear Lake in Southern California.
-Udaipur is also renowned for is miniature paintings.
-The Shilpgram festival, held sometime around the New Year manages to pull in great crowds of people interested in arts and crafts.
+Often referred to as the 'Venice of the East', the city of lakes Udaipur is located around azure water lakes and is hemmed in by lush green hills of Aravallis.
+The famous Lake Palace, located in the middle of Lake Pichola is one of the most beautiful sights of Udaipur.
+It is also home to Jaisamand Lake, claimed to be the second largest man-made sweet water lake in Asia.
+The beautiful City Palace and Sajjangarh (Monsoon Palace) add to the architectural beauty and grandeur of the city.
+The city is also known for its profusion of zinc and marble.
+Solar observatory in Lake Fateh Sagar is the only observatory in India located on an island and has been made on the pattern of Big Bear Lake in Southern California.
+The ten-day Shilpgram Festival which starts from 21 Dec to 30 Dec pulls in a large number of people interested in arts and crafts.

-Udaipur was founded in 1559 by Maharana Udai Singh II as a new capital of the Mewar kingdom.
+Udaipur was founded in 1553 by Maharana Udai Singh II as the new capital of Mewar Kingdom.
 It is located in the fertile, circular Girwa Valley to the southwest of Nagda, which was the first capital of Mewar.
-Until Udaipur was built, the capital of Mewar was Ahar, a flourishing trade town.

 Be a part of the festivities and traditions that Udaipur has to offer.
 It’s always a celebration in Rajasthan.